 - Procurement: could we move to outcome based tenders or service level based tenders, rather than starting from a precise definition of requirements, in which the problem is described, rather than the solution?
-E.g. We have problem Y, this should be solved in tech framework B, rather than: build it us solution A similar trend is discernable in architecture, where clients do not just order a building but take on a multi-year service contract that promises to deliver a particular performance.
+A similar trend is discernible in architecture, where clients do not just order a building but take on a multi-year service contract that promises to deliver a particular performance.

 To make the conditions for and repercussions of public code more concrete, a particular case was discussed in more detail.
 It concerns a town that is located right next to a busy highway.
 When there are traffic jams on the highway, many motorists seek refuge by taking a short-cut through the town; they simply get off the high way on one end of town, drive through the city center on a regional road, and get back on the highway at the other side of the city.
 Obviously, this behavior has a negative effect on the quality of life in the town itself, increasing traffic and exhaust.
 At the same time, it may bring in extra business, e.g. for local gas stations.

 In order to limit the negative consequences of these motorists’ tactical behavior, the local government has set up a ‘destination traffic only’ policy, making it illegal to cross the city.
 To effect this policy, traffic surveillance cams are set-up at the beginning and the end of the town limits.
 Motorists that drive in from one side and exit on the other side within a certain time limit are fined.
 Discussions have taken place about possible exceptions: e.g. customers of the gas station, taxis and other transport network companies dropping off or picking up customers are exempted.